 If you have forwarded Tuition Assistance documentation to Texas State University - Student Business Services or have Tuition Assistance documentation covering all or part of your Extension course tuition, you MUST also forward this documentation to our office so that your Tuition Assistance can be applied to your Extension course charges and in accordance with the University's policies.
 It is in your own best interest to declare Tuition Assistance when applying for your course as any remaining balances may cause your registration to be dropped, and may incur further charges, etc. For additional information please contact the Office of Distance & Extended Learning.

-If you are enrolling only in an online extension course or program with no face-to-face component, you are exempt from the required vaccination, but will need to complete a waiver, available through the Office of Undergraduate Admissions.
+If you are enrolling only in an online extension course or program with no face-to-face component, you are exempt from the required vaccination, but will need to complete an Online Exemption Form, available through the Office of Undergraduate Admissions.